Does generously giving 10% of after tax income actually outperform the S&P 500?

 I can understand first building vast amounts of wealth, and in the comfort of millions deciding that philanthropy is a worthy goal.
-However, the charge of being generous with your income, regardless of how great or small, seems a bit too convenient for the non-profits, charities, and institutions relying on one’s gifts.
+But giving wealth when we are of modest means seems a bit foolhardy.

 In studying wealth creation I have repeatedly encountered the purported wealth building benefits of giving 10% of one’s after tax income to charity - often as a tithe to one’s religious establishment.
 This eyebrow raising idea has led me to examine a somewhat far-fetched proposition - that giving 10% of one’s income to charity will actually outperform market returns, resulting in larger wealth generation than if that same 10% were invested in a market index.
 I will explore this seemingly paradoxical suggestion and suggest some of the mechanisms that may facilitate its validity below.

 I have never been an especially generous person when it comes to what is actually precious to me.
 While I have given to charity on a monthly basis, the level of my giving has not been anywhere near the Biblical charge of tithing.
 My generosity has more often than not been giving when it is convenient - I am moving and I’m generous with my old furniture (I just need you to come pick my old sofa with a truck), or I am getting a new phone and I’m all of the sudden generous with my old electronics.
 While this generosity of convenience is no doubt helpful and appreciated, it is quite different from the true generosity of gifting a precious resource - which for almost everyone is money.